-“She’s the real deal,” said a woman after listening to a talk by Minnesota Senator Amy Klobuchar alongside a crowded audience Saturday afternoon.
+“She’s the real deal,” said a woman after listening to a talk by Minnesota Sen. Amy Klobuchar alongside a crowded audience Saturday afternoon.

 Klobuchar, 58, closed out the University of Colorado Boulder’s Conference on World Affairs with a speech about restoring faith and trust to the office of the United States presidency.
 The congresswoman is currently running as Democratic candidate for president, hoping to defeat President Donald Trump in the 2020 election.
 The CWA has hosted senators before, but Klobuchar is the first to be a woman.